Weather

 Crowds & Costs

 July is Norway's busiest month for tourism.
-Most sites and attractions will be open with extended hours, but you can generally expect more crowds and higher prices.
+Most sites and attractions will open with extended hours, but you can generally expect more crowds and higher prices.
 Travelers should be aware that accommodations throughout the country book up months ahead of time, so advance planning is recommended.

 Skip the mainstream hotels, which book up fast, and consider these unique lodging options instead.
-This is the ideal time to head inland, north of the Arctic Circle, or towards smaller coastal towns inaccessible by the large cruise ships that teem with eager tourists.
+This is the ideal time to head inland, north of the Arctic Circle, or toward smaller coastal towns inaccessible by the large cruise ships that teem with eager tourists.

 Where to Go